boazsegev/facil.io/README.md

 }
 ```

-Using this library requires all the `http-` prefixed files (`http-mime-types`, `http-request`, `http-status`, `http-objpool`, etc') as well as `lib-server` and all the files it requires.
+Using this library requires all the files in the `src` folder for this repository, including the subfolder `http`.
 The `http` files are in a separate folder and the makefile in this project supports subfolders.
 You might want to place all the files in the same folder if you use these source files in a different project.

 ## [`Websocket`](src/http/websockets.h) - for real-time web applications